ewoprager/grangeat-2d-3d-register-pytorch/README.md

 Frysch R, Pfeiffer T, Rose G. A novel approach to 2D/3D registration of X-ray images using Grangeat's relation.
 Med Image Anal.
 2021 Jan;67:101815. doi: 10.1016/j.media.2020.101815.
 Epub 2020 Sep 30.
 PMID: 33065470.

+This project is very much in the experimental stages, so none of the code is very usable yet.
+It is being actively developed as part of a PhD.

 ## Setup

 CUDA is required.
 NVCC version information: